 What goes into the process of buying and selling stocks?

 Stock traders must continuously conduct research and analysis to determine the potential price patterns of stocks.
 This involves keeping a close eye on the day-to-day movements of financial markets, as well as taking into consideration broader economic trends.
-Traders then use this information to inform their buy and sell decisions.
+Traders then use this information to inform their buy and sell decisions, often ending up at proprietary trading firms.

 Investing and stock trading goes hand in hand, but investing is a far broader term.
 We can divide investing careers into two main categories – asset management (the “buy-side”) and investment banking (the “sell-side”).
 Investment banking positions are often heavily quantitative, while asset management usually involves building relationships and helping clients achieve goals.